 Both state insurance regulators and insurers will benefit by participating in the MSA Review in multiple ways.

-For state insurance regulators
+For state insurance regulators:

-first, they will be able to leverage the demonstrated expertise of the MSA Team in reviewing in force LTCI rate increases filed to their state.
+First, they will be able to leverage the demonstrated expertise of the MSA Team in reviewing in force LTCI rate increase filings in their state.
 It is recognized that multiple states may not have significant actuarial expertise with LTCI, so participation in the MSA Review will allow those states to build on the specific, dedicated LTCI actuarial expertise of the MSA Team.

-Second, state insurance regulators will be able to rely on the MSA Team to promote consistency of actuarial reviews among filings submitted by all insurers to states, and among actuarial reviews across all states.
-Because the MSA team is using the same dedicated approach to in force LTCI rate increase reviews, states who rely on the MSA Team will have the benefit of using the same consistent methodology that is relied upon by other state insurance departments when reviewing in force LTCI rate increase filings in their state.
+Second, state insurance regulators will be able to utilize the MSA Team to promote consistency of actuarial reviews among filings submitted by all insurers to states and actuarial reviews across all states.
+Because the MSA Team is using the same dedicated approach to in force LTCI rate increase reviews, states who utilize the MSA Team will have the benefit of using the same consistent methodology that is relied upon by other state insurance departments when reviewing in force LTCI rate increase filings in their state.

-Third, the MSA Review allows for more state regulatory actuaries to work with or under the supervision of qualified actuaries which affords them an opportunity to establish LTCI-specific qualifications in making actuarial opinions.
-This is particularly important when we consider that requirements to be a “Qualified Actuary” include years of experience under the supervision of another already qualified actuary in that subject matter.
+Third, the MSA Review allows for more state regulatory actuaries to work with or under the supervision of qualified actuaries, which affords them an opportunity to establish LTCI-specific qualifications in making actuarial opinions.
+This is particularly important when we consider that requirements to be a qualified actuary include years of experience under the supervision of another already qualified actuary in that subject matter.

 Finally, participating in the MSA Review will allow all state insurance regulators to share questions and information regarding a particular rate proposal or review methodologies; thus, increasing each state’s knowledge base in this area and promoting a more consistent national approach to in force LTCI rate review.

+Note that states’ use of and reliance on the MSA Advisory Report is expected to evolve increase in the future as the MSA Review continues to be developed and refined and the benefits of the MSA Review described above become more evident.

-LTC insurers will likewise see multiple benefits in participating the MSA Review.
+Long-Term Care (LTC) insurers will likewise see multiple benefits in participating in the MSA Review:

-First, by utilizing the MSA Review and through the receipt of MSA information from the MSA Team, insurers should see increased efficiency and reduced timelines for nationwide premium rate increase requests.
-As the MSA Team delivers the MSA Advisory Report for a rate proposal to Participating States, they have functionally reduced the review time for each state, meaning that LTC insurers should see more efficient and timely reviews from these states.
+First, by utilizing the MSA Review and through the receipt of MSA information and the MSA Advisory Report from the MSA Team, insurers should see increased efficiency and reduced timelines for nationwide premium rate increase filings.
+As the MSA Team delivers the MSA Advisory Report for a rate proposal to Participating States, it has functionally reduced the review time for each state, meaning that LTC insurers should see more efficient and timely reviews from these states.

 Second, participating in the MSA Review will provide LTC insurers with one consistent recommendation to be used when making rate increase filings to all states, thus reducing the carrier’s workload in developing often widely differing filings for states’ review.

-Finally, the consistency of one uniform national system for reviewing rate proposals should lead to more accurate reviews, theoretically reducing some of the need for ongoing rate increase filings.
+Finally, the consistency of one uniform national system for reviewing rate increase proposals should lead to more accurate reviews, theoretically reducing some of the need for ongoing rate increase filings.

 Disclaimers and Limitations

-State Authority over Rate Increase Approvals
+State Authority Over Rate Increase Approvals

-The MSA Advisory Report is only a recommendation to Participating States based upon the methodologies adopted by the MSA Review.
+The MSA Advisory Report is a recommendation to Participating States based upon the methodologies adopted by the MSA Review.
 The recommendations are not specific to, and do not account for, the requirements of any specific state’s laws or regulations.
-The MSA Review is not intended, nor should it be considered, to supplant or otherwise replace any state’s regulatory authority, responsibility and/or decision-making.
-Each state remains ultimately responsible for approving, partially approving or disapproving any rate increase in accordance with applicable state law.
+The MSA Review is not intended, nor should it be considered, to supplant or otherwise replace any state’s regulatory authority, responsibility, and/or decision making.
+Each state remains ultimately responsible for approving, partially approving, or disapproving any rate increase in accordance with applicable state law. s